Because individuals must be of legal age to own property, many parents

 some states set age 18, between 18 and 21 or between 18 and 25.
 Check

 Gift tax implications

 Transfers into a custodial account are just like any other gift.
-You can
+In 2018,

-make annual gifts up to $14,000 in cash, securities or other property
+you can make annual gifts up to $15,000 in cash, securities or other property

 to anyone without owing any federal gift tax and without filing a gift